 The story quoted Peter Bysshe ’93, a Brooklyn-based brand consultant who teaches Practitioner-Taught Courses.

 Offered during Short Term as part of the Purposeful Work program, the courses allow students to explore more practical and applied areas of study outside the traditional core liberal arts curriculum.

 “We recognize that liberal arts students can do anything,” he said.
 “We have them do real things so they can feel what it’s like, so it’s not just rhetoric anymore.”

-On Dec.
-11, 2017, a feature story in MaineBiz praised the college’s Purposeful Work initiative for “helping students discover how ‘work’ — the activity that will fill most of their adult hours — goes far beyond simply collecting a paycheck.”
+A feature story in MaineBiz praised the college’s Purposeful Work initiative for “helping students discover how ‘work’ — the activity that will fill most of their adult hours — goes far beyond simply collecting a paycheck.”

 The story explained how the program weaves questions about work, identity, and purpose into the college’s curriculum and co-curricular programs.

 “There is a very natural interest in the program” among donors, said President Spencer.